Reasons Red Light Therapy for Fertility Might Not Seem to Be Working

 Photobiomodulation Variables: Dosage, Device, and Delivery

-Device: Not all photobiomodulation devices are created equal.
+2. Device: Not all red light devices are created equal.
 The quality of the device, including the wavelength of light it emits, can impact its effectiveness.
-Red and near-infrared wavelengths are most often used in PBM for fertility, with red light (600-700 nm) being more effective for superficial tissues and near-infrared light (780-950 nm) for deeper tissues.
+Red and near-infrared wavelengths are most often used in PBM for fertility, with red light (600-700 nm) being more effective for superficial tissues and near-infrared light (780-1064 nm) for deeper tissues.
 Look for devices that have been studied - and at the moment those studies are scarce.

-Skin Contact and Delivery Method: Whether the light is applied directly to the skin or used at a distance can affect how much energy is absorbed by the tissues.
+3. Skin Contact and Delivery Method: Whether the light is applied directly to the skin or used at a distance can affect how much energy is absorbed by the tissues.
 Direct skin contact is generally preferred for deeper penetration.
-Additionally, the mode of delivery—whether continuous wave or pulsed—can also impact effectiveness, with some studies suggesting pulsed light may be more effective for certain applications.
+Additionally, the mode of delivery, whether continuous wave or pulsed can also impact effectiveness, with some studies suggesting pulsed light may be more effective for certain applications.

-Propagation, Scattering, and Reflection: The way light propagates, scatters, and reflects within your body can also impact the effectiveness of photobiomodulation.
+7. Propagation, Scattering, and Reflection: The way light propagates, scatters, and reflects within your body can also impact the effectiveness of photobiomodulation.
 Light can scatter as it travels through tissues, and some of it may reflect off the skin surface rather than penetrating deeply.
 These factors, though often not visible, are crucial in determining how much energy actually reaches the target tissues, influencing the therapy's effectiveness.
-This is why skin contact can be so helpful.
+This is why skin contact matters so much - not standing in front of a panel.

 The Landscape Keeps Evolving